wri/UrbanHeatMitigation/README.md

 * Vector dataset with estimated mean reflectivity (unitless albedo, 0-1) for each feature of interest (roof, street segment, etc.) for each time of interest.
 Possibility to also produce a raster version of this dataset--estimating the reflectivity at each pixel.

 ### Workflow:
-1. Geocode addresses from the ground truth data
+1. Geocode addresses from the ground truth data for roofs
 * Notebook core_geocode-ground-truth.ipynb
 * Geocode the training data rooftop addresses using Google geocoding API.
 The latitude & longitude of the roofs will be used to search for their geometries from Microsoft footprints data.